alensiljak/gnucash-portfolio/README.md

 In order to run the scripts, copy `settings.json.template` into `settings.json` and customize the settings by editing the file.

+# Goals

-## To Do
+## Done

 - [x] download currency exchange rates
 - [x] import exchange rates into GnuCash file
 - [x] import .csv security prices into GnuCash file
+- [x] securities report

+## To Do

 - [ ] display currency pair chart over selected period (report?)
 - [ ] display security price over selected period (report?)
 - [ ] list all dividends for security (?!).
 This requires some conventions as to where to expect them since there is no direct linking between a commodity and the dividends/interest it earns.
 - [ ] Asset Allocation.
 This is currently implemented in MoneyManagerEx for Android and there needs to be a more universal option available.
 Look into running Python scripts on Android or creating a separate app for this purpose.
 The issue is where to store the links between asset classes and the securities, as well as the allocation percentages.
+This might be possible manually with a .json file and Python script/report.

+# Other

 ## References